Best Affordable Life Insurance In Canada 2026

 How are life insurance premiums calculated?

-- Lifestyle details, including alcohol and tobacco use
+- Lifestyle (including alcohol and tobacco use)

-Each life insurance company uses a different formula to calculate its premiums, and you can receive different life insurance quotes after submitting the same information.
+Plus, each life insurance company uses a different formula to calculate its premiums, and you can receive different life insurance quotes after submitting the same information.

-9 ways to lower your life insurance premiums
+10 Ways to lower your life insurance premiums

 Tip #1: Apply early